samsonkolge/havock8s/CONTRIBUTING.md

 ## Adding New Chaos Types

-StatefulChaos is designed to be extensible.
+Havock8s is designed to be extensible.
 To add a new chaos type:

-1. Define the chaos type in the CRD (`api/v1alpha1/statefulchaosexperiment_types.go`)
+1. Define the chaos type in the CRD (`api/v1alpha1/havock8sexperiment_types.go`)
 2. Create a new injector in `pkg/chaos/your_chaos_type.go`
 3. Register your injector in `pkg/chaos/injector.go`
-4. Add controller logic in `controllers/statefulchaosexperiment_controller.go`
+4. Add controller logic in `controllers/havock8sexperiment_controller.go`
 5. Create example YAML files in the `examples/` directory
 6. Add tests for your new chaos type